Thursday, December 27, 2012

 Hence, belonging from a small town is not always a barrier in pursuing your dreams, here’s a look on the brighter side:

-2. You can lead dual lives.
+1. It’s a nice conversation starter when asked for introduction.2.
+You can lead dual lives.
 One of an achiever/struggler in a metro and switch back to the slow life of your hometown.
 No need a separate vacation home!

 3. You’re not aware of the limitations in pursuing any activity in the urban setting.
 You make your own rules.